| |

 enough parks near enough to residential areas where people feel comfortable

+to walk.
 Development of public parks in accordance with various needs,

 including steady development of the National Takino Suzuran Hill Park, parks